davidrhoden/davidrhoden-basic-netlify/timeline/stacks/stacks-balcony-bar-st-pats-mar-12-2005.md

 ---
-title: "The Stacks played Balcony Bar with Zydepunks and Narcissy for St. Patrick's Day."
+title: "The Stacks played Balcony Bar with Zydepunks and Narcissy for St. Patrick’s Day."
 date: 2005-03-12T16:00:00.000Z
 excerpt: We tore it up at this show to a well-oiled crowd.
 I also saw something remarkable on the way to the gig.
 image: /static/img/rock/stacks/stacks-pandemic-recordings-with-andre-red.jpg